In the following report of our lease experiences with the Apollo VW Motorhome, rental period 21.12.2013 to 4.1.2014

 >> don't rent RV motorhomes from the Apollo company.....

-Review about: Apollo Motorhome Holidays Rv Rental.
+Product or Service Mentioned: Apollo Motorhome Holidays Rv Rental.

 Monetary Loss: $6000.